 For example, Netflix does not only translate its programs but also adjusts them for different viewers.

 As digital content expert Janine Warner once said, “Localization is the art of making your brand feel local, even when you’re global.”
+Personalization increases user engagement and builds loyalty in competitive global markets, and the demand for multimedia-rich, culturally relevant content is skyrocketing as consumers expect deeper levels of personalization.

 AI-powered tools even create synthetic voices that mimic human voices.
 This streamlines localizing multimedia content and makes it more cost-effective.
+However, maintaining quality in multimedia localization, especially in voice-overs and cultural nuances, still demands expert human input.

 Fact: Video is a marketing tool used by 86% of businesses, so video localization is one trend to watch, as reported in Wyzowl’s 2021 report.
+With 82% of global internet traffic coming from video content in 2022, there is a massive push for video translation and subtitle localization in 2023.

 The days of localizing content once and being done with it are over.
 In 2025, companies will need to embrace continuous localization.
 This means updating content regularly to keep up with changes in language, culture, or even product updates.

-Stat: Nimdzi found that a firm that had a current localization process was 1.5 times more likely to expand markets compared to others with no system.
+Stat: Nimdzi * found that a firm that had a current localization process was 1.5 times more likely to expand markets compared to others with no system*.

 For example, AI’s automation features allow businesses to automate project management, from translation requests to final delivery.
 This reduces human error and speeds up the entire localization process.